 Composition

+Keeping it simple and not cluttering the shot with too many elements is a good rule.
+By removing distractions from your photographs will help bring more prominence to your subject.
+It is also important to include some form of foreground interest, which may be your subject or it could be used to draw the eye towards the subject.
 There is also a rule that will aid you in creating good composition, which is called the Rule Of Thirds.
 In photography, using this The Rule of Thirds keeps the main subject off centre, away from the middle of the frame.
 As a result, a photo looks more dynamic and interesting.
 Imagine your image divided into nine equal parts by two equally spaced horizontal lines and two equally spaced vertical lines.
 Placing your subject where any of the lines intersect will help in producing a well-balanced image.
 But sometimes rules are there to be broken as well!

 Focal Point